guettli/programming-guidelines/README.md

 Do not use random data for testing.
 It just makes no sense: tests should be reproducible.

-If your application is multi-tenant (support multiple customers in one system), then you need a demo tenant.
-All automated tests should use this tenant.

 I don't see why a special library for creating test data is needed.
 If you use an ORM in your production code, then use the ORM to create your test data.